Office Profile

 1929–1960

-An opportunity arose when Wilhelm Fischer was entrusted with the construction of the new factory and residential building SIM AG at Letzigraben in Zurich Albisrieden (1929), allowing him to become self-employed.
-This was followed by his first large housing developments, for example the apartment buildings on Speerstrasse (1932) and the former Morgenstern restaurant in Zurich (1935), which was regarded as an example of a moderate modernism and is still in a good state of preservation.
+The new factory and residential building for SIM AG at Letzigraben in Zurich Albisrieden (1929) gave Wilhelm Fischer the opportunity to become self-employed.
+This was followed by his first large housing developments, including the apartment buildings on Speerstrasse in Zurich Wollishofen (1932) and the former Morgenstern restaurant in Zurich Albisrieden (1935), which was regarded as an example of a moderate modernism.

 Drawing inspiration from the works of Max E. Haefeli, Wilhelm Fischer designed the Lagler House in Uitikon (1957), a private residential building with an open floor plan that employs the typical formal language of the 1950s.
 Wilhelm Fischer continued to contribute to the firm until 1979.